solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Link: <https://example.com/resource>;
         rel="https://example.org/ns#isMetadataOf"

 String-based link relations, such as in the examples above, must be registered with IANA.
 But it is also possible to use custom relation types by using a full IRI.
-The Linked Data Platform, the Linked Data Notification and the Web Annotation specifications make use of full IRIs in the rel attribute.
+The [Linked Data Platform](https://www.w3.org/TR/ldp/), the [Linked Data Notifications](https://www.w3.org/TR/ldn/), and the [Web Annotation Protocol](http://www.w3.org/TR/annotation-protocol/) specifications make use of full IRIs in the `rel` attribute.

 ## Metadata Characteristics